quarksuite/legacy/README.md

 ### Small, Yet Complete

-Quarksuite travels light: Ongoing development aims for simpler ways to use the library while keeping it small and fast for the wide spectrum of network speeds.
+Quarksuite travels light: Ongoing development aims for ease and efficiency.

 ### Modify > Configure

-Quarksuite assumes you want to build your idea as quickly as possible.
-Many of the functions have default output with options to change it according to your needs.
+Quarksuite is designed with a set of defaults in mind that will help you get started quickly.
 This is intended to streamline setup and avoid, where possible, burdening developers with even more decisions to make.

 ### Your Data, Your Methods

-Quarksuite imposes no structural rules about how you use your design system baseline.
-You can generate all of your design data in one file.
-You can also split it up and create mini-systems for your current and future projects.
-You can even generate design tokens with Style Dictionary or Theo to uncouple Quarksuite from your data entirely if you ever want to stop using it.
+Quarksuite imposes no structural rules about how you use your baseline.
+You can generate all of it in one file.
+You can also split it up and create mini-boilerplates for your current and future projects.

 ## Features

 + Modify colors, create palettes and schemes, convert CSS formats
 + Ready-to-use cross-platform [OS font stacks](https://systemfontstack.com/)
-+ Create, modify, and merge modular scales for sizing and proportion.
-Output with relative or absolute units and value precision
++ Create, modify, and merge modular scales for content, layout, and proportion
-+ No framework, no dependencies.
++ No framework needed, no dependencies required.
 Build the way you want

 ## Installation

 ### As a Module

-> You’ll require at least Node.js LTS (v10.16.x) to use Quarksuite as a module.
+> You’ll require at least Node.js LTS (v12.15.0) to use Quarksuite as a module.
 I would recommend installing Yarn as well.
 ```bash
 npm install @quarksuite/core